 Oysters were once a very abundant and cherished resource of the Harbor estuary, but by the early 20th century, sediment and water pollution and overharvesting had all but eliminated these once dominant creatures.
 While only a few small patches of oyster reef remain today, water and sediment quality has dramatically improved, making the restoration of the Eastern oyster (Crassostrea virginica) to NY Harbor now potentially possible.

 For the past decade, the Hudson River Foundation has worked with partners to study, design, and implement oyster restoration techniques suitable for the diverse environs of the Harbor Estuary.
-Starting with small research pilot projects in 2010, the Hudson River Foundation and our partners have now expanded to multiple acres restoration projects.
+Starting with small pilot projects in 2010, over the past decade, the Hudson River Foundation and our partners have completed several research and restoration projects across the estuary.
+Building from initial pilot projects of less than 1/10 of an acre, we’ve now completed several restoration projects larger than 5 acres.
+While progress so far has been encouraging, oyster restoration efforts in the HRE are still in the very early stages and more research is needed to refine and optimize the techniques and continue to build on the progress made to date.

 The Governor Mario M. Cuomo/New NY Bridge Project at Tappan Zee